Nobby Beach

 Traffic impacts

-• Removal of the northbound traffic movement on the Gold Coast Highway Service Road, between Lavarack Road and Chairlift Avenue
+The southbound and northbound lanes of the Gold Coast Highway Service Road between Lavarack Road and Chairlift Avenue will close to vehicles

-• Albicore Street and Chairlift Avenue intersection will remain open with all movements available
+The Albicore Street and Chairlift Avenue intersections will remain open.

 Project timeline